MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 **WARNING**: the article states that you should move the `AppResLib.dll.*.mui` files into the Resources folder (step 7).
 Don't do it!

 **WARNING**: In order for localisation changes to be displayed correctly in the store, the manifest must have the appropriate culture codes defined for each *.mui file.
 These codes must have a language and a region set, for example "ru-RU" (russian for russia).
 Failing this step will mean that the title in the store will not be substituted as expected.

+**WARNING**: Temporarily renaming the *.mui files to have a dll extension allows them to be modified within the windows solution, however this can cause them to lose their content flag.
+Make sure that in the file properties they are set as 'content', not 'none'.